Disclaimer: I don't own Justice League or its characters.

 "I will, Mom," Hal muttered, rolling his eyes.
 "Are you planning to stay?"

 "Uh, yeah?
 For a little bit, at least," Barry replied, rubbing the back of his neck.
-"Can't exactly lift heavy chunks myself either, so I'll just finish getting the smallest shards away from the roads before going home."
+"Can't exactly do a lot of heavy lifting myself either, so I'll just stay to help a bit longer before going home."

 Hal sighed.
 He didn't feel comfortable leaving Barry by himself.
 Sure, Supes and his Amazon girlfriend were still here, but they were too busy showing off to each other to watch Barry's back.